code-q-web-factory/Neos-Skeleton/README.md

 __Configure your project__

 8. Configure the Google Analytics tracking code in [Production/Settings.yaml](DistributionPackages/CodeQ.Site/Configuration/Production/Settings.yaml) in the format `UA-XXXXXXXX-X`
-9. German is the default language, you can adopt it in [Settings.Language.yaml](DistributionPackages/CodeQ.Site/Configuration/Settings.Language.yaml)
+9. German is the default language, you can adapt it in [Settings.Language.yaml](DistributionPackages/CodeQ.Site/Configuration/Settings.Language.yaml)
-10. In the Neos administration your can find a page "Page not found", which is shown every time a page couldn't be found.
+10. In the Neos administration, you can find a page "Page not found", which is shown every time a page couldn't be found.
 Feel free to add content here.

 __Start developing__

-11. Copy your preferred frontend tooling into Resources/Public/Frontend and adopt the include assets pathes in [Settings.IncludeAssets.yaml](DistributionPackages/CodeQ.Site/Configuration/Settings.IncludeAssets.yaml)
+11. Copy your preferred frontend tooling into Resources/Public/Frontend and adopt the include assets paths in [Settings.IncludeAssets.yaml](DistributionPackages/CodeQ.Site/Configuration/Settings.IncludeAssets.yaml)
 12. Create your own document and content node types and add the styles to your CSS.

 __Tip:__